Chargebacks on Gumroad

 There are a few reasons why chargebacks are issued:

-1) A purchase was made of one of your products using a stolen credit card, and the credit card provider is now cancelling that charge
+- A purchase was made of one of your products using a stolen credit card, and the credit card provider is now canceling that charge

-3) A customer believes they have not received the product they paid for and rather than talking with you directly about this, simply cancels the charge
+- A customer believes they have not received the product they paid for and rather than talking with you about this, simply cancels the charge

 This is, unfortunately, all we can legally do.
-Chargeback dispute policies at banks and PayPal only allow us to state our case, then back away.
+Chargeback dispute policies at banks only allow us to state our case, but there is no guarantee that we will win our dispute.

 The chargeback will appear to you as a full refund of the sale.
-Gumroad pays all necessary chargeback fees, rather than forcing them onto you, and we fight to get your money back for you.
 We will notify you of the chargeback and provide you with the email address of the customer in question.
-When you export customer information, chargebacks show up in the "Disputed" column.
+When you export customer information, chargebacks appear in the "Disputed" column.

 As a means of preventing further chargebacks, which hurt our credit rating, we also block that customer from purchasing via Gumroad again.